Walmart to hire more than 5,000 workers, add two new hubs

 The company's technology unit Walmart Global Tech would be hiring for positions such as cybersecurity professional, product manager and data scientist, among others.

-Walmart Global Tech will also add two new global tech hubs in Toronto and Atlanta, taking the total count to 16.
+Walmart Global Tech will also add two new global tech hubs in Toronto and Atlanta, taking the total count to 17, according to a Walmart spokeswoman.

-(Reporting by Ananya Mariam Rajesh in Bengaluru; Editing by Krishna Chandra Eluri)
+(Reporting by Ananya Mariam Rajesh in Bengaluru; Editing by Krishna Chandra Eluri and Cynthia Osterman)

 ((AnanyaMariam.Rajesh@thomsonreuters.com;))